meleu/RetroPie-joystick-selection/README.md

 ## input_selection.sh
 It's a bash script to let the user choose the controllers for players 1-4.
+It relies on the output of the jslist.c to work properly.